-In response to the issues at PCH we are carrying out additional testing near this site, the most recent on 25 January 2017, which indicated no detection of lead.
+In response to the issues at PCH, have been carrying out additional testing near this site, the most recent on 2 October 2017, which indicated no detection of lead.

-In the past 15 years there has been no lead detected in samples taken in this water zone that supplies the area around the PCH, or in the entire Integrated Water Supply Scheme, which supplies around 290 billion litres of water to two million people each year.
+In the past 18 years there has been no lead detected in samples taken in this water zone that supplies the area around the PCH, or in the entire Integrated Water Supply Scheme, which supplies around 290 billion litres of water to 2 million people each year.